wojtekmaj/react-pdf/.github/ISSUE_TEMPLATE/Bug_report.md

 4. See error

 **Expected behavior**

 What you expected to happen?

 **Additional information**

 If applicable, add screenshots (preferably with browser console open) and files you have an issue with to help explain your problem.
+You can also attach a mini-repo which helps reproducing an issue, if you think the context will matter.

 **Environment**

- - Browser [e.g. Chrome 57, Firefox 59]:
+ - Browser (if applicable) [e.g. Chrome 57, Firefox 59]:
  - React-PDF version [e.g. 3.0.4]:
  - React version [e.g. 16.3.0]:
+ - Webpack version (if applicable) [e.g. 4.16.2]: